Asian markets mixed as investors wait for US inflation - ExBulletin

 Asian markets mixed as investors wait for US inflation

-BEIJING Asian stock markets were mixed on Thursday as investors waited for US inflation data that could influence the Federal Reserve’s decision to decide when to reverse the economic stimulus.
+BEIJING (AP) Global stocks were mostly higher on Thursday as investors waited for US inflation data that could influence the Federal Reserve’s decision on when to reverse the economic stimulus.

-Shanghai, Hong Kong and Seoul have made progress.
-Tokyo and Sydney declined.
+London and Frankfurt opened higher while Tokyo fell.
+Shanghai, Hong Kong and Seoul also advanced.

-Wall Street rose for a third day on Wednesday as anxiety over the omicron variant of the coronavirus eased.
+Wall Street futures were lower after stocks rose for a third day on Wednesday as anxiety over the omicron variant of the coronavirus eased.

-Traders have been eagerly awaiting Friday’s US consumer inflation report in November on whether the Federal Reserve will feel more pressure to cool prices by reversing stimulus measures that are pushing stock prices up.
+Traders waited for Friday’s US inflation data for November to see if the Fed may feel more pressure to cool prices by canceling stimulus measures that are boosting stock prices.

 Fed officials are meeting next week for the last time in 2021.
 They said earlier they were ready to act if necessary after inflation hit a 30-year high of 6.2% in October .